Gillo Pontecorvo

 Gilberto Pontecorvo Cavaliere di Gran Croce OMRI ([ˈdʒillo ponteˈkɔrvo]; 19 November 1919 – 12 October 2006) was an Italian filmmaker associated with the political cinema movement of the 1960s and 1970s.
-He is best known for directing the landmark war docudrama The Battle of Algiers (1966), which won the Golden Lion at the 21st Venice Film Festival, and earned him Oscar nominations for Best Director and Best Original Screenplay.
+He is best known for directing the landmark war docudrama The Battle of Algiers (1966).
+It won the Golden Lion at the 27th Venice Film Festival, and earned him Oscar nominations for Best Director and Best Original Screenplay.

-His other films include the Kapò (1960), a Holocaust drama; Burn!
+His other films include Kapò (1960), a Holocaust drama; Burn!
 (1969), a period film about a fictional slave revolt in the Lesser Antilles; and Ogro (1979), a dramatization of the assassination of Spanish Prime Minister Luis Carrero Blanco by Basque separatists.
 He also directed several documentaries and short films.

 In 2000, he received the Pietro Bianchi Award at the Venice Film Festival.
 The same year, he was ascended as a Knight's Grand Cross of the Order of Merit of the Italian Republic.

 Early life

 Pontecorvo, born in Pisa, was the son of a wealthy secular Italian Jewish family.
 His father was a businessman.
-Gillo's siblings included brothers Bruno Pontecorvo, an internationally acclaimed nuclear physicist and one of the so-called Via Panisperna boys, who defected to the Soviet Union in 1950; Guido Pontecorvo, a geneticist; and Polì [Paul] Pontecorvo, an engineer who worked on radar after World War II; and David Maraoni; and sisters Giuliana (m.
+Gillo's siblings included brothers Bruno Pontecorvo, later an internationally acclaimed nuclear physicist and one of the so-called Via Panisperna boys, who defected to the Soviet Union in 1950; Guido Pontecorvo, a geneticist; Polì [Paul] Pontecorvo, an engineer who worked on radar after World War II; and David Maraoni.
+Their sisters were Giuliana (m.
 Talbet); Laura (m.
 Coppa); and Anna (m.
 Newton).